 But don't take your child to your workplace if you're not going to be able to personally supervise him.
 It's not a great idea to treat the family business as a babysitting service and expect your employees to chip in with oversight and monitoring your child's activities.

 Although it's not a traditional "helper" job, a lemonade stand can be a fun business adventure for kids.
 This is obviously a seasonal activity depending on where you live, but making the lemonade, setting up the table, and making signs are all tasks that a 9-year-old she be able to handle.

 Your child will learn about customer service and how to count change, both skills that will serve her well in jobs she might have in the future.
 An adult should be nearby to supervise and your child's lemonade stand should be on a quiet street within view of your house.
 Set a time limit for "hours of operation" so your 9-year-old doesn't get tired or discouraged if sales aren't going well.

 Check into any licensing issues you might face before your child sets up a lemonade stand.
 Some municipalities come down hard on unlicensed businesses, even when they're staffed and run by children.

 Age-Appropriate Jobs for 9-Year-Olds

 Kids can master a variety of jobs with some supervision

-They're not quite tweens yet, but as most will be glad to tell you, they're not babies, either.
+They're not quite tweens yet, but as most will be glad to tell you, they're not little kids, either.
 Most 9-year-olds fall somewhere between "little kid" and "big kid" on the status scale.
-They love doing small jobs and tasks to show that they're old enough to handle responsibility but they're not quite ready to be left unsupervised yet because—let's face it—kids will be kids.
+They love doing small jobs and tasks to show that they're old enough to handle responsibility but they're not quite ready to be left unsupervised yet because — let's face it — kids will be kids.

-Plenty of age-appropriate tasks and helper jobs can give 9-year-olds that "big kid" feeling they crave if they want to earn some money.
-Here are some jobs that can help teach 9-year-olds responsibility—and, in some cases, even a skill.
+However, there are plenty of age-appropriate tasks and helper jobs that can give 9-year-olds that "big kid" feeling they crave if they want to earn some money.
+Here are some jobs that can help teach 9-year-olds responsibility — and, in some cases, even a skill.